tedca77/IME/README.md

 * **State/Province** - county,state_district
 * **Country** - country
 * **ISO Country Code** - country_code
+*
 # Adding geolocation information to files without Latitude and Longitude
-For photos which do not have latitude and longitude information (e.g., scanned photos and photos from cameras without geolocation), geographical details can be added by adding an instruction to the metadata, in one of three ways before processing:
+For photos which do not have latitude and longitude information (e.g., scanned photos and photos from cameras without geolocation), geographical details can be added by adding an instruction to the metadata, in one of three ways, before processing:
 * Through adding the latitude and longitude – enter ```#latlon:lat,long (no spaces)```
 * Through adding a national Post Code – enter ```#postcode:SW1A1AA (no spaces)```
 * Through adding a Place Identifier – enter ```#place:1```.
-If you only use Windows for editing and managing your collection, put the above value somewhere in the Windows Comments Field (with a space after the values) – if you are using Adobe Lightroom or Adobe Bridge, put the value in the Instructions (IPTC) field.
+If you only use Windows for editing and managing your collection, put the above value somewhere in the Windows Comments Field (with a space after the values) – if you are using Adobe Lightroom or Adobe Bridge (or similar tool), you can put the value in the Instructions (IPTC) field.
 Note that Windows and tools such as Lightroom allow you to modify metadata on multiple fields at the same time so if you have a group of photos that are all taken at the same place you can add in one go.
 Note that IME will never overwrite longitude and latitude information if it is already in the metadata.
 If you want to replace the longitude and latitude, you should clear out the old values first.
 # Adding Dates
 For scanned photos, the dates in the metadata are unlikely to be correct.
 An instruction can be added to the Windows Comment or Instructions (IPTC) fields to provide a correct date within the metadata.
 This is of the form: